 Later on, in 1953, when I was a student at Lund University but still living at home, Arne and I saw Luigi Pirandello’s ‘Six Characters in Search of an Author’ (Sex roller söker en författare).
 It was directed by Ingmar Bergman who had then become the artistic director of Malmö Stadsteater.
 A more unconventional play will be hard to find and it was fascinating.
 I have later read the play and I can well understand how Pirandello is thought of as a precursor to the ‘Theater of the Absurd’, a term that was only coined in the sixties.
 ‘Six Characters’ was first performed in 1922.
 The term ‘absurd theater’ mostly refers to Eugène Ionesco, Samuel Beckett and Harold Pinter.
 Edward Albee is often included in this group, but I think he is in a category by himself.
 Be that as it may, ‘Six Characters’ has set its big imprint on modern theater.

 The main theme in this play is avoiding difficulties in your life by simply not facing up to them, which Böjgen, a supernatural evil being in Norwegian folklore, tells Peer to do.
 This monster in one scene is standing in Peer’s way and won’t let him continue on his path.
-He tells Peer to ‘gaa udenom’ (going around), that is to lie and compromise instead of facing up to every hard choice and difficulty in life.
+He tells Peer to ‘gaa udenom’ (going around), that is to lie and cheat and compromise instead of facing up to every hard choice and difficulty in life.
 However, by ‘going around’ throughout your life you end up living a fake or quasi-life that has no real value.
-By the skin of his teeth Peer is saved by the faithfulness of Solveig, his youthful love, now a middle-aged woman.
+By the skin of his teeth, Peer is saved by the faithfulness of Solveig, his youthful love, now an elderly woman.
 He then finally becomes ‘himself’, which he has avoided all his life.
 But his mother Åse is dead and she won’t ever know that there was after all a core of reality inside her son.
-In an unforgettable scene Naima Wifstrand is sitting on a rock peeling an onion, one peel off after the other until there is nothing left.There is no core.
+In an unforgettable scene Naima Wifstrand is sitting on a rock peeling an onion, one layer after the other until there is nothing left.There is no core in her son.

-We read Peer Gynt in Norwegian in Gymnasium (not quite all of it though, I believe some of Peer’s adventures abroad were skipped in the version we read).
+We read Peer Gynt in Norwegian in Gymnasium (not all of it though, it was definitely an abridged version).
 It was a bit difficult, but we managed.
 The concept of going ‘udenom‘ impressed me enormously and it has stayed with me all my life when watching people and their lives.

 The historically high point of theater in my teens was still ‘Tartuffe’ at Det Kongelige Teater in Copenhagen with the star Poul Reumert, who had played Molière at La Comédie-Française and Bodil Ipsen as Elmire, one of the greatest Danish theater stars ever.
 That was in 1948, and I describe this event in more detail in the chapter ‘Copenhagen and theater’.

-Note: All the theater pictures in this chapter (and one of Inga Tidblad in Chapter 20) are by my mother, Magda Molin, (except the above photo from Peer Gynt, as stated) and are presented here with the kind permission of Malmö Opera Arkiv.
-I have collected and treated 2012 – 2015 just about all of my mother’s theater photos from the first few years after the inauguration of Malmö Stadsteater in the fall of 1944.
+Note: All the theater pictures in this chapter (and one of Inga Tidblad in Chapter 20) are by my mother, Magda Molin, (except the above photo from Peer Gynt, as stated) and they are presented here with the kind permission of Malmö Opera Arkiv.
+I have collected and treated 2012 – 2015 the vast majority of my mother’s theater photos from the first few years after the inauguration of Malmö Stadsteater in the fall of 1944.

 Continued: Chapter 5 — Piece in major and minor